 The world of skincare ingredients is full of acids, from hyaluronic acid to salicylic acid.
 Today, we’re bringing you yet another one: azelaic acid.
 While not as famous as some other skincare acids, azelaic acid is packed full of benefits, and it’s great even for acne-prone and redness-prone skin types.
-We’ve gonna go through the characteristics of azelaic acid, one by one, and help you introduce this ingredient into your skincare routine.
+We’ll go through the characteristics of azelaic acid, one by one, and help you introduce this ingredient into your skincare routine.

 On this post: